-Study at the Masterson Institute
+Study Online at the International Masterson Institute

 The three-year postgraduate Certificate Program aims to promote a thorough understanding of Masterson’s integrated developmental, self and object relations approach and its applications to normal human development, psychopathology, and the basic precepts of psychoanalytically-oriented psychotherapy, with a special focus on the requisite knowledge and skill required to treat personality disorders (also classified as disorders of the self).
 Significant findings from neurobiology and attachment theory have been integrated into the theoretical framework of the Masterson Approach.

 Introduction, About the Programme, Admission Requirements, Curriculum, More Information